Reading Time: 4 minutes

 The Weight of Visibility

 Leadership exposes.
 Every decision is scrutinised, every hesitation magnified.
 The higher the visibility, the thinner the armour becomes.
 For many executives, this exposure feels physical – a tightening in the chest, the shallow breath before speaking, the quiet rehearsal of competence before entering a room.
+The body often registers pressures long before the conscious mind fully understands them, a theme explored further in The Forgotten Depths: The Body Remembers What the Mind Forgets.

-I have observed this numerous times in my clinical practice, especially with executives.
+I have observed this numerous times in my clinical practice, especially in therapy with executives.
 Even the most capable leaders carry a sense of internal displacement, as if their public image and private identity have drifted apart.
 They stand before the boardroom and feel two selves: the performer and the person.
 The greater the gap, the greater the tension.

 Technology amplifies this pressure.
 In the digital age, leaders live under permanent observation.
 Performance metrics, social feeds, and AI-driven analytics turn presence into data.
 Authenticity becomes something to manage rather than inhabit.